Vox Adio Air GT Guitar Amp Review

 The Tone Room app lets you access an even larger selection of models and effects!
 It also lets you take advantage of the Adio’s full potential of parameter and customization features.

 The Vox Adio Air GT when recorded sounds good!
 For a small modeling amp, this is one of the better sounding units we here at Killer Rig have reviewed.

 Adio Air Built In Tuner

-The Vox Adio Air GT has a built in tuner which will come in very handy. if your just getting started, this can make or break your enjoyment.
-If your an experienced player, then you will be happy to hear that the tuner is accurate!
+The Vox Adio Air GT has a built-in tuner that will come in very handy.
+If you are just getting started, this can make or break your enjoyment.
+If you are an experienced player, then you will be happy to hear that the tuner is accurate!
 Simply press and hold the tap/tuner button to activate the tuner.

 Vox Adio Air GT Sound

 Vox uses what they call Virtual Elements Technology (VET) as part of their DSP modeling technique.
 The concept is to try and replicate what is happening in an amplifier by modeling the circuit and components.

 Well, I must say, whatever they are doing is working because wow this amplifier is excellent!
 The models are very natural sounding and feel great.
 The Adio Air GT has a Vox AC30 model that nails the sound and feel.
 The rich tone that this little amp puts out is very pleasing!